Wannabeasmartguy/GPT-Gradio-Agent/README.md

 ## Get Started
 0. Use `git clone https://github.com/Wannabeasmartguy/GPT-Gradio-Agent.git` to pull the codes；

 > If you don't have Git installed, you can also just download the `GPT-Gradio-Agent.py` and `.env_example`.

+Then use `pip install -r requirements.txt` on the Command Prompt to install the environment.

 1. Get [Azure OpenAI API Key](https://portal.azure.com/#home);